Here’s What to Do If Your Turkey Is Still Frozen on Thanksgiving Morning

-What Not to Do
+Turkey Still Frozen?
+Here’s What to Do

-If any part of the turkey is within the temperature “danger zone” of 40°F to 140°F for longer than two hours, the likelihood increases that it has developed unsafe levels of bacteria and related toxins.
+So, why can’t you do any of these things?
+Besides looking silly with a hair dryer, if any part of the turkey is within the temperature “danger zone” of 40°F to 140°F for longer than two hours, the likelihood increases that it has developed unsafe levels of bacteria and related toxins.
 This means that even if the inside of your turkey is still frozen, once the outside thaws to above 40°F, it’s in the danger zone.

 Even cooking your turkey thoroughly in the oven doesn’t guarantee that the turkey is safe to eat — most bacteria will be destroyed, but the illness-causing toxins remain.
 There are times when you can bend the food safety rules and times when you shouldn’t.
 This is just one of those times when it’s not worth the risk.

 If You Have a Few Hours to Spare

 The best way to thaw a turkey is to leave it in the fridge for a few days, but if you’re reading this, then that option has probably passed you by.
 Not to worry — you can also thaw your turkey more quickly by submerging it in cold water.

 - Use cold water.
 Make sure you’re using cold tap water — not warm or hot.
 The cold water will thaw your turkey, but keep it out of the temperature danger zone.

 - Completely submerge the bird in water.
 This is both so it will thaw evenly and also to make sure everything stays chilled and safe.
 If your turkey doesn’t fit in your sink or biggest pot, just be sure to flip it frequently.

 - Change the water every 30 minutes.
 This is so the water doesn’t warm up to room temperature, which would (you guessed it!) put the turkey in the danger zone.